All Episodes

 And Sean, as you know, we've discussed it on your show.

-As a private attorney in the last few years, I've been bringing I've got a total of three lawsuits against Biden, one we've already won on the OSHA mandate, and the one I'm working on right now is uh to defend the free exercise of religion of members of our Air Force who don't want to take the vaccine mandate, but they're getting kicked out.
+And the one I'm working on right now is to defend the free exercise of religion of members of our Air Force who don't want to take the vaccine mandate, but they're getting kicked out.

-Uh you're running now.
+You're running now.

-Um look, the the people of Kansas know you really, really well.
+Look, the people of Kansas know you really, really well.

 You've also campaigned very hard on securing our borders.

-I know you you're partnering with Texas in the hopes that we can hold the Biden administration accountable to the laws that are currently on the books, which they're not following.
+I know you're partnering with Texas in the hopes that we can hold the Biden administration accountable to the laws that are currently on the books, which they're not following.

 That's exactly right.

-Right now, there are some lawsuits brought by states, but the vast majority of them, virtually all of them are brought by Texas, and Texas needs a little backup.
+Right now, there are some lawsuits brought by states, but the vast majority of them, virtually all of them, are brought by Texas, and Texas needs a little backup.

-And uh that's why I'm running.
+And that's why I'm running.

-Uh we have to go on offense against the Biden administration.
+We have to go on offense against the Biden administration.

 Has Kansas been impacted like so many other states by illegal immigration?